paulaldea2/Job-applications-handling/README.md

 ## What is does?

-:file_cabinet: Pontoon is an command-line Java application.
-The application is designet to help the employment agencies that receive hundreds of job applications every day.
+:file_cabinet: Pontoon is a command-line Java application.
+The application is designed to help the employment agencies that receive hundreds of job applications every day.
 The application read a file containing all of the CVs and displays the potential candidates (based on certain criteria) for the interview process.

 ## :hammer_and_wrench: How I built it?
 For the backend I used Java and I built 3 classes: